 The rules we implement are only as strong as the consistency surrounding them.
 The more consistent you are with what you say, the better your toddler understands (and takes you seriously).

-For instance, if you say you’re going to leave the store should he keep running away, then you need to actually leave the next time he does.
-If hand-holding is non-negotiable when crossing the street, then you must hold his hand all the time, even when there are no cars nearby.
+For instance, if you say you’re going to leave the store should she keep running away, then you need to actually leave the next time she does.
+If hand-holding is non-negotiable when crossing the street, then you must hold her hand all the time, even when there are no cars nearby.

-Inconsistency only gives room for him to experiment whether the rules apply to one context and not the other.
+Inconsistency only gives room for her to experiment whether the rules apply to one context and not the other.

 5. Get the jiggles out

 Toddler are wired to run around and expel energy.
-In fact, our pediatrician recommended that kids should not be sedentary for more than an hour (besides sleeping).
+In fact, our pediatrician recommended that young children should not be sedentary for more than an hour (besides sleeping).
 Your toddler may need to move, regardless of where he is.

 6. Prevent your toddler running away

-As much as we try to course-correct when kids run off, the best way to avoid it altogether is to prevent it from happening in the first place.
+As much as we try to course-correct when small children run off, the best way to avoid it altogether is to prevent it from happening in the first place.

-- Don’t take your toddler with you.
-The easiest way is to decide whether you need to take him with you at all.
-Could you run this errand on a weekend when another adult could watch him at home?
-Will taking him to the park instead of the mall be a more appropriate way to spend your morning?
+• Don’t take your toddler with you.
+The easiest way is to decide whether you need to take her with you at all.
+Could you run this errand on a weekend when another adult could be with her at home?
+Will taking her to the park instead of the mall be a more appropriate way to spend your morning?

-- Go at a good time.
-If you do need to take him (or want to), pick a good time to go.
+• Go at a good time.
+If you do need (or want) to take her, pick a good time to go.
 Monday morning at the grocery store is much easier than a Sunday afternoon trip.
 Make plans to play at the mall’s children’s area right when it opens, not at the peak lunch hour.

-- Stick to familiar places.
+• Stick to familiar, child-friendly places.
 Keep new adventures to a minimum, while relying on your old standbys, so that you know the best ways to get in and out.
-You can focus on him more when you don’t have to adjust to a new environment.
+You can focus on her more when you don’t have to adjust to a new environment.

-- Keep your outing quick.
+• Keep your outing quick.
 Kids tend to get wired up when they’re restless or want to go home.
 Do what it takes to make the outing efficient, like planning which stores to go to first, or having a shopping list ready.
-If you feel he’s about to dart out of sight again, cut the trip short.
+If you feel she’s about to dart out of sight again, cut the trip short.

 Conclusion

 Nothing sends a parent more into a panic than not knowing where her child is, even for a split second.
-Add to that the frustration of knowing he tends to do this over and over, whether because he’s mad or thinks it’s a game.
+Add to that the frustration of knowing he tends to do this over and over despite your stern voice, whether because he’s mad or thinks it’s a game.

-But now you have the tools to better respond to and even prevent your toddler running away.
+But now you have the guidelines to better respond to and even prevent your toddler running away.

 Keep him engaged during your outing so he doesn’t feel left out (and even feels important).
 Show empathy so he knows you understand what could be driving his behavior.
 Reinforce safety rules, whether before or during your outing, and follow through with consistency on what you say each time.